 The warm, fluffy, zesty inside.
 The crisp, sweet, orange-y, exterior.
 The ever-so-subtle nutty flavour of the poppy seeds – not to mention the big health benefits that attach to these little seeds.

-Out of all the wonderful muffin flavours out there, this one is surely a good contender for "best ever" muffin.
+Out of all the wonderful muffin flavours out there, this one is surely a top contender for "best ever" muffin.

 Finding the best cafe-style muffin recipe

-So as a big fan of these cafe-style muffins, I set out to find the best muffin recipe out there.
+So as a big fan of these cafe-style muffins, I made it my mission to develop the best recipe out there.

 Over the years, I've tried quite a few modern muffin recipes from cookbooks and the web.
 I've found some nice recipes, but never quite nailed it.